2018 Year End Review and 2019 Goals

 That was my second crack at securing resource consent to upgrade the second property, an expensive exercise in itself, so it was a relief to get that done.

 Like any business we had several things we wanted to improve on and one of our biggest was coverage.
-We've wanted to cover more of New Zealand for you guys for a long time and are excited to welcome Lauren in Hawkes Bay and Dan in Auckland from January, with new faces joining very soon in Whangarei, Whanganui and Palmerston North.
-We also welcomed back to our team Kathryn in Hamilton.
+We've wanted to cover more of New Zealand for you guys for a long time and are excited to grow our team.

 For us it's not just a case of getting "someone" to work with us in new areas, it's getting someone who shares our team values.
 I'm lucky that I enjoy such a great relationship with my business partner Maree, we both love what we do and the people we work with.